omeka/omeka-s-enduser/docs/modules/mapping.md

 Mapping creates two page blocks you can add to your site pages: "Map by attachments", where you manually add resources to the map block; and "Map by query", which allows you to use a search string to add resources to the map block.

-To add a map to a npage, click to edit the page.
+To add a map to a page, click to edit the page.
 On the right, under "Add new block", click either the "Map by attachments" or "Map by query" option (1).
 Selecting one will open the map block to the page (2).
 The blocks include customizable features for the map in collapsable panes.
 Click the triangle to expand or collapse these fields (3).

 ![Screenshot of the Page with Map Block selected.
 Block includes menu options Default View, WMS Overlays and attachments.](../modules/modulesfiles/Mapping_Page_MapBlock1.png)